 People have told me that I'm a good tutor and teaching is something that comes naturally to me.
-Possibly because learning new stuff makes me happy and working with other people that also likes to learn things is a privilege.

 Ruby, A language that appears very nice.
 I'd like to learn more about it and how it compares to Python.
 I haven't had much chance to play with it yet.

 I consider myself very good at SQL.
 I have used it in all jobs I've had.

 memcached, A must have for creating high performance web sites.